-In April 2017, in order to send out the manpower flexibly to respond to the social needs which change dramatically, the Graduate School of Medicine was reorganized into an organization which solely graduate students belong to, by separating the organization of faculty members, which is newly named as Faculty of Medicine.
-This reorganization enabled us to provide global education of graduate school by organically integrating different disciplines.
-In other words, the educational approach has been enabled where faculty of multiple graduate schools, research institutes, or others can take part in the education and the redistribution of educational resources has been realized without being confined to a research domain.
-By virtue of this new system, we can promptly respond and establish an educational organization without a need to carry out the reconstruction of faculty organization, if requested by the society to implement a new type of education.
+Hokkaido University Graduate School of Medicine, originally founded in 1955, was reorganized in 2017 in order to send out the manpower flexibly to respond to the changing needs of society.
+Through this reorganization, the "Graduate School of Medicine", which had integrated educational and research organizations, was divided into two organizational entities: the " Graduate School of Medicine ", to which graduate students belong, and the "Faculty of Medicine", to which faculty members belong.
+This enabled us to create a global graduate education system that can organically respond to society and students.
+As a result, the educational approach has become possible where faculty of multiple graduate schools, research institutes, or others can take part in the education of the Graduate School of Medicine and the redistribution of educational resources has been realized without being confined to a research domain.
+By virtue of this new system, we can promptly respond to a changing society and establish a flexible educational organization without a need to carry out the reconstruction of faculty organization, if requested by the society to implement a new type of education.

 The Doctoral (PhD) Program provides one major (medicine), three courses.
 It places importance on the education beyond the boundaries of academic disciplines as well as setting the curriculum so that high degree of specialty would be secured at any course.
 Specifically, we offer “Basic Medicine Course” to train medical researches and physician scientists, “Social Medicine Course” to nurture human resources who will work actively in the field of social medicine and public health, and “Clinical Medicine Course” to nurture human resources who will execute high-level of clinical research.

-Yoshioka, M.D., Ph.D.
+Shigetsugu Hatakeyama, M.D., Ph.D.

-Dean, Hokkaido University Graduate School of Medicine
+Dean, Hokkaido University Faculty of Medicine